-We can expect a barrage of new products in the South African new vehicle market in 2018... the popular compact hatchback segment, in particular, will feature a throng of newcomers.
+We can expect a barrage of new products in the South African new vehicle market this year... the popular compact hatchback segment, in particular, will feature a throng of newcomers.
 Here are 5 new hatchbacks that are worth looking out for...

 New Volkswagen Polo